 If a recalled medical device injured you, it’s essential to consult with an experienced defective medical device attorney.
 They can help you understand your legal rights, gather evidence to support your case and navigate the complex interplay between the recall and your case.

-What Compensation is Available to Victims of Defective Medical Device Lawsuits
+What Compensation is Available in Defective Medical Device Lawsuits?

 In defective medical device lawsuit cases, several types of damages may be available to plaintiffs harmed by the faulty medical device.
 The specific damages will depend on the case’s unique circumstances and the laws of the state where the lawsuit is filed.
 Generally, the following types of damages may be recoverable: